Thanyth/voron-thing/README.md

 * No discussion concerning an user choice of store
 * No Discord username (or personnal information) of an user should be mention
    *If you know from whome the experience is, refrain yourself from mentionning it*
+* No user should be assumed to have the endorsement of the Voron dev team
 * *‹empty›*

 Discussion about deal or experience, please do so in the canadaland-:canada: discord channel.
 Exemple:
   * I had a deal with *X* shop and I had gread experience...
   * This shop isn't great for *X* reason....